DeLaChance/gogeoip/README.md

 ## TODO:

-- Return original in query

 - SQL to file
 - Solve remaining TODO's backend
+- domain objects to separate dir

 - Instructions on how to build